Dana Evans scores 23, leads No. 1 Louisville women past BC

-BOSTON (AP) — Dana Evans scored 23 points and Hailey Van Lith added 15 on Thursday night to help top-ranked Louisville bounce back from its first loss of the season with a 97-68 victory over Boston College.

-Kianna Smith scored 14 points, Elizabeth Dixon had 11 and Mykasa Robinson grabbed eight rebounds for the Cardinals.
-Louisville (17-1, 10-1 Atlantic Coast Conference) was the last unbeaten team in the AP Top 25 before losing at home to No. 4 North Carolina State on Monday.
+Dana Evans scored 23 points and Hailey Van Lith added 15 for the Cardinals, who had been the last unbeaten team in the AP Top 25 before losing at home to No. 4 North Carolina State on Monday.
+They had Tuesday off, and then second-leading scorer Olivia Cochran sprained her knee in practice on Wednesday.

+“There was no sense to try to get her out there to play,” Walz said.
+“As soon as Olivia went down, I knew we were going to have to change things up.”

+Kianna Smith scored 14 points, Elizabeth Dixon had 11 and Mykasa Robinson grabbed eight rebounds for the Cardinals (17-1, 10-1 Atlantic Coast Conference).

 Taylor Soule had 20 points and Makayla Dickens scored 17 for Boston College (5-8, 1-8 ACC), which had its previous four games postponed because of COVID-19 protocols.

+“I think there was mental fatigue,” coach Joanna Bernabei-McNamee said.
+“We had a lot of mental mistakes.
+I will say that’s probably due to us having a short bench and not having a lot of prep time.”

 Dickens made 5 of 6 3-pointers, one of them to tie the game at 33 midway through the second quarter.

-Louisville scored the next 14 points and BC never got within single digits again.
+But Louisville scored the next 14 points and BC never got within single digits again.

 Evans had six points and Dixon had five during the game-changing run, when the Eagles went more than four minutes without scoring.

 Evans, the reigning ACC player of the year, also had four rebounds and five assists.
+She said Walz called the team out for not being physical enough against N.C.
+State.

+“He got us motivated,” she said.
+“Louisville basketball has always been known for toughness and defense and getting after it.”

 MISSING YOU